kdave/btrfs-progs/Documentation/dev/Developer-s-FAQ.rst

 Reviewed-by:
 ^^^^^^^^^^^^

-The patch has been reviewed and the singed person is putting his hand into fire.
+The patch has been reviewed and the signed person is putting his hand into fire.
 If there's a bug found in this patch, the person is usually a good candidate for a CC: of the bugreport.